MGS88/AIO_OpenStack_Stein/README.md

 127.0.0.1:222
 and username/password is openstack/openstack

-To take new IP by dhcp please execute:

-$ sudo dhclient

-then execute:
+if the OpenStack http page didn't show up verify that your ip is 10.0.2.15 by executing:

 $ ip a

-to show your current ip under interface name enp0s3
+your current ip should be under interface name enp0s3

+you can edit the forward rules in VM settings > Network > Adapter 1 > Advance > Port forwarding and change 10.0.2.15 to yours

 # recommanded VM specs:
 CPU: 4 cores